 The Remote Wilderness

 Luke and Beanie become marooned in the interior of British Columbia, a rugged landscape marked by snow-capped mountains, dense forests, and fast flowing, deep cold rivers.
 There's a feeling of isolation, but also freedom for the pair to explore and document their revelations in the remote wilderness.

-We used Midjourney AI to create concept art for what we think the world could look like.
+We used Midjourney and Runway AI to create concept art for what we think the world could look like.